CiscoDevNet/terraform-provider-intersight/website/docs/r/hyperflex_health_check_definition.html.markdown

 * `account_moid`:(string)(Computed) The Account ID for this managed object.
 * `ancestors`:(Array)(Computed) An array of relationships to moBaseMo resources.
 This complex property has following sub-properties:
-  + `moid`:(string)(Computed) The Moid of the referenced REST resource.
+  + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
-  + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
+  + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `category`:(string) Category that the health check belongs to.
 * `common_causes`:(string) Static information detailing the common causes for the health check failure.
 * `configuration`:(string) Execution configuration fo the health check script.